hasnainroopawalla/vscode-python-timeit/README.md

 * Handles various types of Python function definitions including type hints and default values.

+## Requirements

+This extension requires the `python-shell` npm package ([source](https://www.npmjs.com/package/python-shell)).
+If this package is not detected, a prompt is generated for installation.

 ## Known Issue(s)

 * The parser fails for Python functions which contain type hints for return type(s).
+* The parser fails for functions with no arguments.